PathoGenOmics-Lab/VIPERA/config/README.md

 - `PLOTS`: path of the R script that sets the design and style of data visualizations.
 - `PLOT_GENOME_REGIONS`: path of a CSV file containing genome regions, e.g. SARS-CoV-2 non-structural protein (NSP) coordinates, for data visualization.
 - `REPORT_QMD`: path of the report template in Quarto markdown (QMD) format.

+TODO: describe new entries in config.yaml
+TODO: describe issues with many cores (rules freyja and snps_to_ancestor)

 ## Workflow graphs